kohler/hotcrp/README.md

-  - Uploaded papers and reviews are limited in size by several PHP configuration variables, set by default to 15 megabytes in the HotCRP directory’s `.htaccess` (or `.user.ini` if you are using php-fpm).
+  - Uploaded papers and reviews are limited in size by several PHP configuration variables, set by default to 15 megabytes in the HotCRP directory’s `.user.ini` (or `.htaccess` if using Apache).

   - HotCRP PHP scripts can take a lot of memory, particularly if they're doing things like generating MIME-encoded mail messages.
 By default HotCRP sets the PHP memory limit to 128MB.

   - Most HotCRP settings are assigned in the conference database’s